-Avanafil.
-Sold as Stendra®, avanafil is a newer ED medication that works quickly and has a reduced risk of certain side effects than older medications.
+Avanail.
+Available as Stendra®, avanafil is a newer ED medication that starts working in as little as 15 minutes and is less likely to cause side effects than older ED medications.

-We offer several popular ED medications online, following a consultation with a physician who will determine if a prescription is appropriate.
+We offer several popular ED medications online, following a consultation with a healthcare provider who will determine if a prescription is appropriate.

 If your erectile dysfunction started after you began using Xanax, your healthcare provider may recommend making certain changes to the way you use your medication.